Ejigbo: Languages

 Apart from Ejigbo peoples' mother tongue (Yoruba language) and Nigeria's official language (English), some of the other foreign languages spoken today in Ejigbo include: French (second to Yoruba), Dioula (Mali), Ewe (Togo), and Asante Twi (Ghana).
 In Ejigbo today, along the street, few people are said to actually speak English.
 They speak and transact in French instead, because as itinerant travellers, many natives have developed strong relationships with the Francophone world.
 The Ejigbo people are found in both West African and European Francophone cities.

-International personalities

-Descendants of Ejigbo people have the opportunity of having dual-nationality in every Francophone country where they dwell.
-In Côte d'Ivoire, for example, they are found in local and national administrative positions, such as inspector of education, health administration and local government councils.
-The case of Togo is unique.
-Ejigbo descendants born in Togo before 1991 are fully integrated and have full citizenship.
-Among them are the twin brothers Tidjani; while one was the Chief of Army Staff of late General Ghansimgbe Eyadema (former Togolese President who ruled for up to 40 years), the second brother was the rector of the only federal university.
-He is currently an economic adviser to the government of Togo (the twin brothers have Ejigbo royal family tribal marks).
-The parents of the Togolese international footballer, Adekanbi Olufade and that of the Ivorian No.1 featherweight boxer as at 1986/87, Wahabi Spider, are from Ejigbo.